nurulazealia/G2_PROJECT/README.md

 Bisori websites has been completed.

+You can watch the demo video on [Youtube](https://www.youtube.com/watch?v=U3PIj60KZuQ&feature=youtu.be).

 By Aze, Ulfah and Yousouf (Members of G2)

 Credit to : Asc.
 Prof. Muhammad Mun'im Ahmad Zabidi